hajerdal/test/README.md

 ## About <a name = "about"></a>

-Backend API en utilisant Node.js, Express et MongoDB.
+Backend API en utilisant Node.js, Express

 ## Getting Started <a name = "getting_started"></a>